Farm School 2026

 The Program

-The SAA 14-Week Farm School is a wide-ranging introduction to methods developed and adapted for ecologically informed production of vegetables, fruits and grains, herbs and livestock.
+The SAA 13-Week Farm School is a wide-ranging introduction to methods developed and adapted for ecologically informed production of vegetables, fruits and grains, herbs and livestock.
 The program immerses you in the everyday work and life of farms and farmers, through a work-learn program.
-Students receive a stipend for their work on the farms.
+Students are paid for their work on the farms.
 Farm tours, focused on what makes small-scale farming productive and resilient, enlarge your experience of actual farming.
-Two days of coursework complements and fills out this experience with classes by local experts and discussion.
+Two days of coursework complement and fill out this experience with discussion and classes led by local experts.

-We look at the big questions surrounding agriculture, our relationship to the land, and how we can build stronger communities.
-But the core of the program addresses practical questions about how to address the challenges of the 21st century on the land and in our local communities — how to build soil and conserve water, make way for wildlife and reap the benefits of ecological diversity, offer nutritious food to our communities while providing for ourselves as well — learning the arts and occasional science of small-scale production.
+Together coursework, farm tours and hands-on farm experience are meant to help you address practical questions about how to meet the challenges of the 21st century on the land and in our local communities — how to build soil and conserve water, make way for wildlife and reap the benefits of ecological diversity, offer nutritious food to our communities while providing for ourselves as well — in short, learning the arts and occasional science of small-scale production.

 We also put special emphasis on creating a healthy work environment, building leadership, and practicing communications skills.

 The educational focus is hands-on, with lab work, experimentation, fieldwork, and demonstrations to “show” rather than “tell.”
 There will be plenty of opportunity for reading and discussion about what you’re learning and the challenges we face as a society.
-And we will do all we can to provide resources for you to pursue your special interests, whether they be in biointensive gardening, the biodynamic approach, small-scale dairy, regenerative pasture and woodlands management, permaculture, or herbalism.
+And we will do all we can to provide resources for you to pursue your special interests.
+Students may choose to stay on for a fall “capstone” project, working with a mentor to explore a particular topic or project.

 Our aim is to give you the fullest possible introduction to living on the land and in harmony with the land and provide you with the skills you need to realize your dreams.